pixl8/Preside-CMS/support/docs/source/devguides/systemsettings.rst

     </form>

 2. Create an i18n resource bundle file at :code:`/i18n/system-config/my-category.properties`.
-This should at least contain :code:`name` and :code:`description` properties to describe the category.
+This should at least contain :code:`name`, :code:`description` and :code:`iconClass` properties to describe the category.
 For example:

 .. code-block:: properties

     name=Hipchat integration
-    description=Configure notifications from PresideCMS into your Hipchat rooms
+    description=Configure notifications from PresideCMS into your Hipchat rooms iconClass=fa-comment

     api_key.label=API Key
     room_name.label=Room name